bobatgit/stonkulator/docs/stonkulator-design-document.md

 4. **MVP 4: Data Persistence**: Data is stored between sessions, loads quickly and only minimal new data is requested from yFinance.
-	- [ ] Set up Data Service Cloud Function with DuckDB for storage with two tables: instrument and daily_prices
+	- [ ] Set up Data Service Cloud Run container with DuckDB for storage with two tables: instrument and daily_prices
 	- [ ] Configure Cloud Storage bucket for DuckDB file persistence
-	- [ ] Load/save DuckDB files from Cloud Storage on function execution
+	- [ ] Load/save DuckDB files from Cloud Storage on container startup/shutdown
 	- [ ] Add automatic data refresh from yFinance based on today's date
 	- [ ] Add caching to all charts (for Panel end-user performance improvement)